Dance in Indonesia

 For classification purposes, the dances of Indonesia can be divided according to several aspects.
 In the historical aspect it can be divided into three eras; the prehistoric-tribal era, the Hindu-Buddhist era, and the era of Islam.
 According to its patrons, it can be divided into two genres; court dance and folk dance.
 In its tradition, Indonesian dances can be divided into two types; traditional dance and contemporary dance.

-In Bali on 19 November 2011 UNESCO announced the traditional Saman dance from Aceh province as a world Intangible Cultural Heritage.
-Saman dance is unique due to the speed of movement and harmony between dancers.
+UNESCO announced the traditional Saman dance from Aceh province as a world Intangible Cultural Heritage on 19 November, 2011, in Bali.
+Saman dance is unique due to its speedy movements and the harmony between dancers.

 On 2 December 2015 UNESCO also announced Three Genres traditional Balinese dances from Bali province as a world Intangible Cultural Heritage.

 Historical eras

 The Prehistoric Tribal Era

 Prior to their contact with the outer world the people of the Indonesian archipelago had already developed their own styles of dancing, still somewhat preserved by those who resist outside influences and choose tribal life in the interior of Sumatra (example: Batak, Nias, Mentawai), of Kalimantan/Borneo (example: Dayak, Punan, Iban), of Java (example: Baduy), of Sulawesi (example: Toraja, Minahasa), of the Moluccan Islands and of Papua (example: Dani, Amungme).

 Dances in Indonesia are believed by many scholars to have had their beginning in rituals and religious worship.
 Such dances are usually based on rituals, like the war dances, the dance of witch doctors, and dance to call for rain or any agricultural related rituals such as Hudoq dance ritual of Dayak people.
 War dances such as cakalele of Maluku and kabasaran dance of Minahasa, North Sulawesi.
 Others are inspired by nature, such as the Tari Merak (Peafowl dance) of West Java.
 Ancient forms are usually characterized by repetitive movements like the Tor-Tor dance of the Batak people of (North Sumatra).
 The dancing also is meant to let the human's inner spirit come out, and also to calm or appease the spirits.
 Some of the tribal dances involving trance mental condition which interpreted as channeling the spirits through the dancer's body movements.
 Tari Sanghyang Dedari is a special dance of Bali, in which the dancers are pre-pubescent girls in trance, chasing away bad spirits.
 The dance of kuda lumping and keris dance also involve trance.